Bigfoot 200 Mile

 Event overview

-The Bigfoot 200 is a point-to-point ultramarathon in the Cascade Mountains of Washington, centered on the Mount St. Helens area.
-The 2026 edition is scheduled for August 14–18, 2026.
-The course is listed as 207.9 miles and is run nonstop with runners timed from start to finish; time spent sleeping counts toward each participant’s overall time.
-The event takes place on National Forest lands.
+The Bigfoot 200 is a point-to-point ultramarathon held in the Mount St. Helens area of Washington.
+The event is a nonstop endurance run timed from start to finish; time used for sleeping counts toward a participant’s overall time.
+The race is scheduled for August 14–18, 2026 and takes place on National Forest lands.